Strictification and non-strictification of monoidal categories: Higher categorical perspective

 \subsection{Strictification as a 2-functor}

-Let $\mathsf{MonCat}$ be the 2-category whose 0-cells are monoidal categories, whose 1-cells are strong monoidal functors and whose 2-cells are monoidal natural isomorphisms.
-The composition of 2-cells inside a hom-category is given by vertical composition of the natural isomorphisms, whereas the composition $\circ$ from (4) in \cref{subsec:enrichedcats} for 2-cells is given by horizontal composition.
+Let $\mathsf{MonCat}$ be the 2-category whose 0-cells are monoidal categories, whose 1-cells are strong monoidal functors and whose 2-cells are monoidal natural transformations.
+The composition of 2-cells inside a hom-category is given by vertical composition of the natural isomorphisms, whereas horizontal composition for 2-cells is given by horizontal composition of natural transformations.
 Similarly, we let $\mathsf{strMonCat}$ (resp. $\mathsf{nonstrMonCat}$) be the 2-categories of strict (resp. non-strict) monoidal categories as 0-cells, strict monoidal functors as 1-cells and monoidal natural transformations as 2-cells.